Black Knight (Dane Whitman): Early life

 Dane Whitman was born in Gloucester, Massachusetts to a rich family.
 In his youth, he studied physics.
 Whitman is best known as the modern-day Black Knight, continuing a legacy that began in medieval England.
 The first Black Knight, Whitman's ancestor Sir Percy of Scandia, lived during the reign of King Arthur.
 Percy's murder at the hand of his nemesis Mordred began a string of successors, all of them Percy's descendants.

-The Black Knight's legacy is revived by Whitman's uncle Nathan Garrett who becomes the supervillain the Black Knight II.
+The Black Knight's legacy is revived by Whitman's uncle Nathan Garrett who becomes the supervillain Black Knight.
 After being mortally wounded during a battle with Iron Man, he escapes to his estate, summons his nephew to confess his crimes and asks him to restore honor to their family legacy and atone for Garrett's misdeeds, giving Whitman the weapons that he used for crime.

 The Avengers

 Whitman becomes the Black Knight, using the horse Aragorn for his mount.
-He uses the genetic techniques of his uncle to give the horse wings.
-During his first outing, he is mistaken for his uncle and attacked by the Avengers though they eventually realize their mistake.
+He uses the genetic techniques of his uncle to give the horse the appearance of a winged horse.
+During his first outing, he is mistaken for his uncle and attacked by the Avengers, though they eventually realize their mistake.
 He later infiltrates the Masters of Evil, proving his worth to the Avengers who offer him provisional membership.
-Shortly afterwards he inherits Castle Garrett and travels to England.
+Shortly afterwards, he inherits Castle Garrett and travels to England.
 He encounters the spirit of Sir Percy of Scandia there and is given the Ebony Blade.
-He then encounters Doctor Strange and helps fight the extra-dimensional threat Tiboro.
+Black Knight then encounters Doctor Strange and helps fight the extra-dimensional threat Tiboro.

 While still a provisional Avenger, he helps them in a battle against Kang the Conqueror.
 Kang was given the power of death over the Avengers by the Grandmaster as a prize for winning a recent game that Whitman has become unwittingly involved in.
 When he assists Goliath (Hawkeye) in defeating his chosen opponent, the Grandmaster calls that round of the game a draw since the Avengers did not defeat their opponents on their own.
 Since Whitman is not a full Avenger at the time, Kang has no power over him and so Whitman is able to defeat him with relative ease.
 Whitman then officially joins the Avengers in recognition of his aid.
 Later, the Ebony Blade is used by the Olympian war god Ares to put out the Promethean Flame and turn most of the Olympians to crystal.
 The Black Knight travels to Olympus with other members and helps defeat Ares.